 Fourth, mediation is usually confidential whereas court proceedings are public affairs.
 Accordingly, if the parties settle their issues in mediation, then the parties are less at-risk of having their dirty laundry aired in front of a public forum and stand a better chance to keeping the details of their settlement private.

 Contact a Roseland Family Law Attorney for a Consultation About Divorce Mediation in New Jersey Today

 If you are thinking about filing for divorce, or if you have already started the divorce process and are dealing with another matter such as child custody, child support, or division of assets, you need to speak with a qualified attorney.
 The New Jersey family law attorneys at Nitti & Nitti Attorneys at Law represent clients throughout the state, including Roseland, Livingston, Newark, and Morristown.
 We understand how challenging this time can be for you, which is why we will fight hard to protect your interests, and the interests of your loved ones, throughout the legal process.
-Call us at (973) 226-414 or fill out our confidential contact form to schedule a consultation.
-We have an office conveniently located at 145 Eagle Rock Avenue, Roseland, NJ 07068.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.